• nuzzle •

 Meaning: To stroke lightly with the nose or face.

-Notes: Today's Good Word is a common one but interesting for its origin (see Word History).
+Notes: Today's Good Word is a common one though interesting for its origin (see Word History).
 It is a distant relative of nozzle—both are descendants of nose, but today it behaves like a regular Germanic word (not borrowed from Latin).
 Someone who nuzzles is a nuzzler; the process is nuzzling.

 In Play: Today's Good Word originally referred to animals rooting in the ground for food and is still closely associated with animal behavior: "When the cat comes up and begins nuzzling me, I know it is time to feed her."
-Now that the word has taken on a gentler meaning, it applies to the affectionate behavior of people, too: "Well, I would not say that we actually petted but we did conduct a bit of serious nuzzling."
+Now that the word has taken on a gentler meaning, it applies to the affectionate behavior of people, too: "Well, I would not say that we actually petted, but we did conduct a bit of serious nuzzling."

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!